Skip to content Skip to footer navigation

 Parents are advised by safety experts to always choose a 'firm' mattress to minimise the risk of sudden unexpected death in infancy (SUDI).
 But until very recently there was no agreed definition of 'firmness'.

 The good news is that there's a standard test method for firmness, AS/NZS 8811.1:2013 Method 1: Sleep Surfaces – Test for firmness.
-However, it's not yet mandatory for cot mattress makers (or makers of any other infant sleep surface, such as a bassinet) to meet this standard.
+And from 19 January 2026, cot mattress makers (or makers of any other infant sleep surface, such as a bassinet) will need to ensure their mattresses are sufficiently firm by complying with firmness requirements.
 In recent years we've seen an increasing number of manufacturers claim compliance, but not always.
-This means consumers still don't know whether a cot mattress is safe.
+And before the mandatory requirements are in place, consumers still don't know whether a cot mattress is safe.

 When we test cot mattresses in the CHOICE labs, we test them to this standard, so our cot mattress reviews can tell you which ones passed or failed our safety tests.